ckinpdx/ckinpdx_comfyui_workflows/README.md

 # ckinpdx ComfyUI Workflows

+LTX Video 2.3 workflows built in the ComfyUI UI, structured for clean export to API format.
+No Get/Set nodes or subgraphs are used, as these do not survive the UI→API conversion.

-LTX Video 2.3 workflows in API format, built around a two-stage latent upsampling pipeline with RTX Video Super Resolution output.
+Core pipeline: two-stage latent upsampling with RTX Video Super Resolution output.

 ## Naming Convention